-- 5.14 Hinckley and Bosworth Borough Council consulted residents, community groups, businesses and other interested parties on the draft Local Plan (Regulation 18) from 30 June to 27 August 2021. - 5.15 The draft Local Plan continues to identify Sheepy Magna as a 'Rural Village' and there is a presumption that at least 50 new homes are to be allocated in each Rural Village over the period 2020 to 2039.
-The final housing provision will consider other planning policy priorities, constraints on land supply and other wider strategic planning issues.
-This will include planning constraints, such as the ongoing flood issues affecting the village.
+- 5.14 Hinckley and Bosworth Borough Council consulted residents, community groups, businesses and other interested parties on the draft Local Plan (Regulation 18) from 30 June to 27 August 2021. - 5.15 The emerging Local Plan (June 2021) continues to identify Sheepy Magna as a 'Rural Village' where there will be "A presumption of a minimum of 50 dwellings in each rural village to help maintain services in those settlements.
+The final minimum housing provision for each settlement will consider other planning policy priorities, constraints on land supply and other wider strategic planning issues."

-- 5.16 The draft Local Plan does not seek to specifically allocate land for housing in Wellsborough, Upton, Pinwall and The Cross Hands. - 5.17 Currently the draft Local Plan carries little weight.
-Rather than wait for the new Local Plan to be adopted, the Parish Council is keen to press ahead with its Neighbourhood Plan Review.
-However, a further review may be required, especially if there is a need to allocate additional housing or employment sites to meet new requirements.
+5.16 The draft Local Plan does not seek to specifically allocate land for housing in Wellsborough, Upton, Pinwall and The Cross Hands.

-Policy S11: Neighbourhood Plan Review
+Parish Council Commitment:

-The emerging Hinckley and Bosworth Local Plan will set an updated housing and employment land requirement for the Neighbourhood Plan Area.
-If necessary, the Sheepy Parish Neighbourhood Plan will be reviewed to include new allocations to meet this requirement.
-In these circumstances, if the Neighbourhood Plan review does not commence regulation 14 stage consultation within 18months of the adoption of the Local Plan, the policies of the 'made' Neighbourhood Plan which are most important for determining applications for housing or employment development will be considered out of date.
+Rather than wait for the new Local Plan to complete its consultation and examination processes through to adoption, the Parish Council has been keen to press ahead with its Neighbourhood Plan Review.
+The emerging Hinckley and Bosworth Local Plan will set updated housing and employment land requirements for the Neighbourhood Plan Area.
+To meet any such requirements, a further review of the Sheepy Parish Neighbourhood Plan will commence immediately upon adoption of the Local Plan and will include extending the Plan period to 2039.